Full question:

 Answer:

-(1) immediately vacate the premises and notify the landlord in writing within seven days thereafter of his intention to terminate the rental agreement, in which case the rental agreement terminates as of the date of vacating; or
+- Immediately vacate the premises and notify your landlord in writing within seven days of your intention to terminate the rental agreement.
+In this case, the lease ends on the date you vacate.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.